-Our first activity of the day, after grinding through the riot-slowed traffic of New Delhi, was a walking tour of the Paharganj neighborhood of Central Delhi, famous (or infamous) for being a warren of budget hotels and markets.
+Our first activity of the day, after grinding through the riot-slowed traffic of New Delhi, was a walking tour of the Paharganj neighborhood of Central Delhi, famous (or infamous) for being a warren of budget Delhi accommodations and markets.

 Since the Mughal era in the 17th and 18th century (what a romantic term “Mughal Era” is!), Paharganj was a central marketplace of the Delhi area.
 Now, it is a melting or mushing-together pot of locals with domestic and foreign tourists.
 Plus– let’s be honest– a lot of dogs and litter.
 And a “Hair Saloon!”
 See the photo below for proof of all four.

 In this alleged “Hair Saloon,” I picture cowgirls in saris lassoing horses (as harming cattle is a violation of Hindu principles) while doling out buzz cuts.

 Let us now discuss the inadvertent modern art created by the walls, doors, and streets of Paharganj.
 In college, I attended a photo exhibit by a young woman who had been adopted from Colombia.
 The exhibit consisted of photos of walls the woman had seen when she finally went back to Colombia, and it was this exhibit that taught me that weathered walls become… art.
 Just look at how this played out during our travels in India:

 Isn’t that wall, with its torn, layered posters, accidentally beautiful?
 And the colors and religious paintings India embraces excite the inadvertent art even more, especially melded with the emerald green and hornet yellow of the auto-rickshaws like this: